inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L59
 S:Dear Alex,
  :
- :    We are especially interested in the settlement run by a :new department at the University.
+ :We are especially interested in the settlement run by a :new department at the University.
 We appreciate the importance :of its additional study to understand impossible conditions in :the poor parts of our city, and its use for adjustment of some :particular boy or girl.
 Have you read our memorandum in this :connection?
  :
- :    Our city is absolutely too big.
+ :Our city is absolutely too big.
 With the automobile we can :distribute every person to his home along a line, our wide road, :run far out from the city.
 The difference between country and :city grows less and less, in accordance with such use of the auto- :mobile.
  :
- :    Concerning our collection of any remittance from you, this :would serve to form a Conference which would develop everything :that can make city governments bring full and rich experience :to all.
+ :Concerning our collection of any remittance from you, this :would serve to form a Conference which would develop everything :that can make city governments bring full and rich experience :to all.